Blog and documentary resources

 International Security studies at King’s College and at the International Institute for Strategic Studies (IISS), London, were followed by my Ford Foundation Fellowship at Stanford University and subsequently at Harvard.
 I met Sidney Drell at Oxford during my tenure as a Research Associate at the IISS.
 I’m profoundly grateful for his kindness and thoughtful guidance of my work that was eventually published as Adelphi Paper 165 in 1981.

-This site has open and member restricted folders.
-For access to the archive folders contact me.
+This site has open and restricted folders.
+For access to the archive folders please contact me.